fReEFLEX/fReEFLEX-GUI/README.md

 - On an idle system measurements should be around 1.5-3ms. ✔️
 - You can proceed with either
     - integrated click detector - has a bit extra latency as it runs inside a browser
-    - [fReEFLEX clicker](https://github.com/fReEFLEX/fReEFLEX-clicker) - lowest latency for E2E (fullscreen️❗) and System latency modes
+    - [fReEFLEX clicker](https://github.com/fReEFLEX/fReEFLEX-clicker) - very low latency, adjustable FPS
-    - 🎮 FPS games or any other application that produces a bright flash on mouse click like (does not support System latency mode).
+    - 🎮 FPS games or any other application that produces a bright flash on mouse click

 ![](doc/system_latency.png?raw=true "System latency")